-Once all coursework and assignments have been completed, the Academic Program Assistant will provide the student with a link to the graduation application.
-The application must be completed 60 days prior to the expected commencement.
-Refer to the Academic Calendar in this Handbook to identify the due date for applications for the upcoming graduation.
+Once all coursework has been completed, the Academic Program Coordinator will provide the student with a link to the graduation application.
+The application must be completed by the established date for the term.

 The Program Director, in conjunction with the Registrar, will perform a degree audit to verify completion of the minimum number of credits and the overall GPA as follows: